Code of Ethics

 The foundation of American heritage of personal freedom is the widely allocated ownership and use of the land.
-Upon the furtherance of that heritage depends the survival and growth of free institutions and of our civilization.
+Upon the furtherance of that heritage depends on the survival and growth of free institutions and of our civilization.
 The Land Title Profession is the instrumentality through which titles to land reach their highest accuracy and attain the widest distribution.

-Governed by the laws, customs and usages of the respective communities they serve, and with the realization that ready transferability results from accuracy and perfection of titles, members shall issue abstracts of title or policies of title insurance only after a complete and thorough investigation, founded on adequate records and learned examination thereof and shall otherwise so conduct their business that the needs of their customers shall be of paramount importance.
+Governed by the laws, customs, and usages of the respective communities they serve, and with the realization that ready transferability results from accuracy and perfection of titles, members shall issue abstracts of title or policies of title insurance only after a complete and thorough investigation, founded on adequate records and learned examination thereof, and shall otherwise so conduct their business that the needs of their customers shall be of paramount importance.

 Every member shall obtain and justifiably hold a reputation for honesty and integrity, always standing sponsor for his work, intellectually and financially.